Considering a request - Statutory flexible working requests

 • accept the request unless there's a genuine business reason not to

-• consult with the employee before making a decision – unless you accept it in full
+• consult the employee before making a decision – unless you accept it in full

 • make a final decision, including any appeal, within 2 months